alvacat/careers-when-you-haven-t-heard-back-from-an-employer/README.md

 **Keep it primarily to email.** When communicating with a potential employer, keep correspondence limited to email.
 Do not use social media messaging services or texts.
 Employers want a trail of communication when hiring.
 Facebook posts on a hiring manager’s timeline aren’t a good way for them to make a professional paper trail.
 It’s a best practice to keep your conversations in the same email thread so the employer can easily place you in their mind.

 **When is a phone call more appropriate than email?** In almost all cases your follow ups should be via email.
-Talk with your coach if you think a phone call would be appropriate.
+Talk with your Career Coach if you think a phone call would be appropriate.

 **Don’t assume the employer isn’t interested.** Employers, especially internal tech and HR recruiters, are inundated with applications for every position.
 Reviewing applicants takes time, so be patient.
 It’s not personal.